 The Router keeps time by connecting to a Simple Network Time Protocol (SNTP) server.
 This allows the Router to synchronize the system clock to the global Internet.
 The synchronized clock in the Router is used to record the security log and control client filtering.

-Select the time zone that you reside in.
-If you reside in an area that observes daylight saving, then place a check mark in the box next to "Automatically Adjust Daylight Saving".
+Select desired NTP time servers and the time zone that you reside in, then click "Apply Changes".
 The system clock may not update immediately.
 Allow at least 15 minutes for the Router to contact the time servers on the Internet and get a response.
 You cannot set the clock yourself.